 There are a number of reasons not to spam other people with affiliate promotions.
 ClickBank takes complaints of spamming very seriously, and we will suspend or terminate accounts if we determine that they are associated with spamming.
 Additionally, many websites, social networks, forums, blogs, and Internet Service Providers take reporting of spamming seriously, so you can quickly find yourself banned from popular places to promote products if your promotions are considered to be spam and are reported by others.

 - Don't fill out the My Site/My Products/My Images sections of the Vendor Settings tab.

-These account sections are only intended for ClickBank vendors, not for affiliates.
-Please leave these blank unless you want to become a ClickBank vendor.
+These account sections are only intended for ClickBank sellers, not for affiliates.
+Please leave these blank unless you want to become a ClickBank Seller.